Sleeper Transplant: 1960 Studebaker Wagon Mild Rat Rod – SOLD!

 July 15th Update: We just confirmed the private seller of this sleeper ’60 Studebaker Lark Station Wagon deleted their Craigslist post, so we’re calling this one, “Sold!”

-There’s just something fun about an under-the-radar sleeper station wagon that no one takes seriously until the light turns green..
-That’s the vibe we get with this 1960 Studebaker Lark Mark VI Station Wagon currently listed here on Craigslist in Kingsport, Tennessee sporting a 400 cubic inch small block Chevy sending power through a 700R4 automatic transmission twisting a Ford eight inch rear end.
-Offered for $7,500, using the Hagerty Insurance Online Valuation Tool prices for a stock example as a guide confirms this private seller has his unassuming Lark priced between the #2 “Excellent” appraisal of $11,500 and the the current #3 “Good” estimate of $5,800.
+There’s just something fun about an under-the-radar sleeper station wagon that no one takes seriously until the light turns green.
+That’s the vibe we get with this 1960 Studebaker Lark Mark VI Station Wagon originally listed during the summer of 2020 on Craigslist in Kingsport, Tennessee sporting a 400 cubic inch small block Chevy sending power through a 700R4 automatic transmission twisting a Ford eight-inch rear end.
+Offered for $7,500, using the Hagerty Insurance Online Valuation Tool prices for a stock example as a guide confirms this private seller has his unassuming Lark priced between the #2 “Excellent” appraisal of $11,500 and the current #3 “Good” estimate of $5,800.
 The premium in this example is for the retrofitted powertrain.
-If you are serious about buying this Lark Wagon, you can start the conversation by either calling or texting the current caretaker at (423) 384-2764 and when you do please remember to mention you saw their car featured here on GuysWithRides.com.

 Studebaker produced its compact Lark from 1959 through 1966.
 With a recession hitting the U.S. in 1958, the compact Lark was the right car at the right time and that helped Studebaker put a dent in the “Big Threes'” 1959 sales numbers until they all launched compacts of their own for the 1960 model year.